Myths about bedwetting? There are several, and they aren't helpful.

 If you know a child who wets the bed, pass the message along.
 The following claims have been discredited by recent research.

-Myth: Bedwetting is caused by laziness or a failure to pay attention to body signals
+Myth: Wetting the bed is caused by laziness or a failure to pay attention to body signals

 Reality: Bedwetting occurs during sleep, and research suggests that kids who wet the bed are physiologically different.